 Anna Pelavin, Program and Design Associate

 Anna has been with HSC since 2013.
 A New York City native, her fascination with the city’s diverse neighborhoods and passion for preserving their livability has contributed to strong interests in community driven design and urban agriculture.
-At HSC, she supports the development of community planning initiatives, creates visioning tools and popular education materials, and grows avocados.
+At HSC she supports the development of community planning initiatives, creating community engagement and visioning tools and popular education materials.
 Previously, she taught in HSC’s design education program at P.S.
-134 .
+134, working with students to explore healthy food systems in their school’s community garden.
 Prior to joining HSC, Anna worked in Cornell University’s digital fabrication labs and did graphic design and illustration.
 Anna is a graduate of Cornell University, where she re-imagined the New York City Potter’s Field on Hart Island for her Bachelor of Architecture thesis.

 Isella Ramirez, Senior Project Manager